Kyome22/ShiftWindow/README.md

 ShiftWindow ver 1.0 works on macOS 11.0 or later.

-1. Download `installer.zip` from [releases](https://github.com/Kyome22/ShiftWindow/releases) page.
+1. Download `installer.dmg` from [releases](https://github.com/Kyome22/ShiftWindow/releases) page.
-2. Unzip the file and open the `ShiftWindow Installer.dmg`.
+2. Double-click on the `installer.dmg` and open the generated `ShiftWindow Installer`.
 3. Copy the App to the Applications folder.